 Governor McKee Swears in New Superior Court Justice, Public Defender

-PROVIDENCE, RI, RHODE ISLAND, May 18 - Governor Dan McKee today swore in Joseph J. McBurney as the newest Associate Justice on the Rhode Island Superior Court and Collin Geiselman as Rhode Island's next Public Defender.
+PROVIDENCE, RI - Governor Dan McKee today swore in Joseph J. McBurney as the newest Associate Justice on the Rhode Island Superior Court and Collin Geiselman as Rhode Island's next Public Defender.

 Associate Justice of the Rhode Island Superior Court, Joseph J. McBurney